 SET members value being part of a community of practice.
 Promoting and stimulating the application, and generation, of research is a central part of this provision.
 Practitioners who are SET members have the space to publish their own work and access the latest offerings from the sector.
 We hope you make the most of the material and resources available to you via our website, Intuition and the Research Supplement.

 Research report 2017: Impact of payment on Governors in Northern Ireland Colleges on board effectiveness with implications for England

 Visit the Leadership Hub website to read and download the report.

 Career Progression Report

-In March 2017 the Education and Training Foundation (ETF) and the Society for Education and Training (SET) commissioned the National Foundation for Educational Research (NFER) to support them with devising, analysing and reporting an online survey of staff within the education and training sector.
+In March 2017 the ETF and SET commissioned the National Foundation for Educational Research (NFER) to support them with devising, analysing and reporting an online survey of staff within the education and training sector.
 The aim of the survey was to explore career progression within the sector, including enabling factors and barriers.

 Download the report.